-9 Merchant Account Requirements You Need to Process Credit Card Payments
+How to Set up a Merchant Account: 9 Merchant Account Requirements You Need to Know

 It’s no longer a matter of if you accept credit card payments.
 Now, it’s more a matter of how.

-In 2017, credit cards were used for more than 60% of consumer payments by a dollar spent — more than any other form of payment.
-If your business isn’t set up to accommodate these customers, you’re missing out on major sales opportunities.
+All this to say that if your business isn’t set up to process payments from credit cards, mobile payments, etc., then, you’re missing out on major sales opportunities.
 Not to mention, those customers will likely continue to choose competitors who can accept their payment method of choice.

-To be able to accept credit card payments in your business, you need more than just the hardware.
-You also need the behind-the-scenes software and accounts to make the system work.
+To be able to accept credit card payments (and debit card payments) in your business, you need more than just the hardware.
+You also need behind-the-scenes software and accounts to make the system work.
 One of those elements is a merchant account.

 Below, we’ll look at what a merchant account is and the merchant account requirements you need when applying for one.